Harrington, Cumbria: Administrative history

 Harrington was an ancient parish in the historic county of Cumberland.
 In 1891, the parish was made a local government district, administered by an elected local board.
 Such districts were converted into urban districts under the Local Government Act 1894.

 Harrington Urban District was abolished in 1934.
 The more built up northern part of the parish, including the settlement itself, was incorporated into the municipal borough of Workington.
 The more rural southern part was made a separate parish called Lowca, which formed part of the Ennerdale Rural District.
 A reduced civil parish of Harrington continued to exist after the 1934 reforms, covering the part of the old parish which had been incorporated into the borough of Workington, but as an urban parish it had no separate council.
 In 1951, the parish had a population of 2,303.

 The borough of Workington and its constituent parishes, including Harrington, were abolished in 1974 under the Local Government Act 1972.
 The area became part of the borough of Allerdale in the new county of Cumbria.
 The area of the pre-1974 borough of Workington was an unparished area from 1974 until 1982, when a new civil parish of Workington matching the whole area of the pre-1974 borough (including Harrington) was created, with its parish council taking the name Workington Town Council.
 Allerdale was abolished in 2023 when the new Cumberland Council was created, also taking over the functions of the abolished Cumbria County Council in the area.

 Churches

 Harrington had many churches, and four remain as churches today.
 At St Mary's Church there are recent stained-glass windows, which show much of the industrial and maritime heritage of the area.
 There is also the Roman Catholic St Mary's Church that was founded by Benedictine monks, which was built in 1893 by Charles Walker of Newcastle, cost £23,000 and funded by public subscription.

-Cycle network
+Cycling

 The West Cumbria Cycle Network passes through Harrington on its way from Distington to Workington.
 It uses the route of the former Cleator and Workington Junction Railway through High Harrington railway station.

+The opening stage of the Tour of Britain Women's cycle race passed through High Harrington in 2026.